sensepost/birp/Readme.md

 In interactive mode hitting Ctrl-h will print a help screen, Ctrl-k will display a color key, and ESC will exit back to the menu.

+BIRP tries to work out when a "transaction" has occurred, and record the before and after screen, as well as the modified fields.
+Certain keys are usually guaranteed to initiate a transaction such as Enter or any of the PF/PA keys.
+However, if for any reason the screen requires different keys to function, you can manually "push" a transaction with Ctrl-u right after performing the action.

+Finally, if you want to have the screen re-printed hit Ctrl-r.

 * View History

 This will display the history of all transactions BIRP recorded, and allow them to be inspected.
 Specifically it provides access to the screen submitted, the fields that were modified in that screen (i.e. the data submitted) and the response.